ehy/wxmav/README.md

 Editor" window, which is invoked from the Edit menu.
 (This editor is a weak point presently, and may be improved.)

-* Current loaded data (playlists) are save when the program is cleanly terminated; also, the data is automatically saved at intervals to guard against unexpected/unhandled termination.
+* Current loaded data (playlists) are saved when the program is cleanly terminated; also, the data is automatically saved at intervals to guard against unexpected/unhandled termination.
 At start-up, the last saved data set is automatically loaded.